 Italy participates in the EU process through its main institutions (Government, Parliament, Regions and autonomous provinces), each within its remit.
 The Government as a whole is involved in such a process, from the Prime Minister to the ministries and theirs cabinets.

 In this framework, the Department for EU policies provides support to the Prime Minister or the delegated authority in managing the relations with EU institutions.
-In the current Government State Secretary Sandro Gozi is entrusted with it.

 In particular, the Department ensures:

 - networking at national level for the participation in the EU law-making process and the incorporation of EU rules into the Italian legislation system;

 - coordination on single market-related positions, especially on issues such as the free movement of persons, services and goods, the freedom of establishment, public procurement, intellectual property and State aid;

 - issuing of the Annual Reports to the Italian Parliament on the participation of Italy in the EU building process;

 - communication and information about the EU, especially on citizens’ access to EU policies, programmes, opportunities and rights.

 It also ensures the functioning of the Inter-ministerial Committee on European affairs (CIAE);